Leonardo Lopes

-Leonardo Adelino da Silva Lopes (born 30 November 1998) is a Portuguese professional footballer who plays as a central midfielder for Cercle Brugge.
+Leonardo Adelino da Silva Lopes (born 30 November 1998) is a Portuguese professional footballer who plays as a midfielder for Belgian Pro League club Gent.

 Career

 Peterborough United

 Lopes joined the Peterborough United academy in 2013 when he was 14 years old.
 He previously played at youth level for the Powerleague Colts, when he was 13 in 2012.
 Lopes signed a senior contract on 10 March 2015 along with four other graduates (Harry Anderson, Jack Friend, Jonny Edwards and Tobi Adebayo-Rowling).
 He made his senior debut in a 4–3 victory against Crawley Town on 25 April 2015.
 He scored his first goal for Peterborough in a 3–1 EFL Cup loss against Swansea City on 23 August 2016.
 He scored his first league goals when he scored twice in a 4–2 win over Bristol Rovers on 22 April 2017.

 Wigan Athletic

 It was announced on 5 June 2018 that Lopes had completed a transfer to Wigan Athletic for an undisclosed fee, thought to be around £1.5 million.
 On 31 January 2019, after making just 3 appearances for Wigan in all competitions, he joined EFL League One side Gillingham on loan for the remainder of the 2018–19 season.
 At Gillingham he scored once in a 4–2 win over AFC Wimbledon.